corsen2000/vim-mode-tutor/tour.md

 ## Open
 * o -> create a new line below the current and switch to insert mode

-Sample - Use "o" to create a new line and type this sentence.
+Type the sentence between the examples.

-## Append
+Sample -
-* A -> start writing text at the end of the line
+The quick brown fox jumped over the lazy dog.

-Sample - The quick brown fox jumped over the lazy dog.
+Sample -
-Fix Me - The quick brown
+The quick brown fox jumped over the lazy dog.